 Another highlight was the local players the Clague brothers, who had a lunchtime gig at the Clonakilty distillery restaurant.
 They play similar styles, with ragtime, blues and some jazzy pieces thrown in.
 An excellent way to enjoy a lunch!

-My main instrument has mainly been the mandolin, but in recent years other instruments have taken over, at least for Irish trad music.
+My main instrument has mostly been the mandolin, but in recent years other instruments have taken over, at least for Irish trad music.
 It’s possible it’s just a matter of practice, but playing Irish tunes makes my wrist hurt, and I haven’t really been sure it’s because of lack of practice or because of my old injury.
 Also, a mandolin is quite a pain to try to keep in tune at sessions.
 While I had the wrist injury 2012 and couldn’t play stringed instruments, I took up the anglo concertina instead, and that’s what I now prefer learning Irish tunes on.
-I also have a nice octave mandolin that I use as a bouzouki, but even after repair it has an intonation problem, so I don’t play it much and will likely buy a better one eventually if I decide to continue learning it (and I probably won’t be able to stay away from that!).
+I also have a nice octave mandolin that I use as a bouzouki, but even after repair it has an intonation problem, so I don’t play it much and will likely buy a better one eventually if I decide to continue learning it.

 It was great hearing Andy Irvine live, but THIS was the highlight.

 The player in the first photo plays an English concertina, different from what I play, but he was BRILLIANT and inspired me incredibly.
 The rest in these photos play anglo concertinas, and the bouzouki player in the second photo actually builds bouzoukis too.
 I took his business card and will contact him eventually.